matthewkling/topoclimate.pred/README.md

 ## Usage

-All users need in order to use the package is an elevation raster for a landscape of interest in the US or Canada.
-In this example we’ll use the `moonshine` elevation dataset (a 10 m resolution USGS DEM for a landscape near Moonshine Peak in Idaho), which comes loaded with the package.
+All you need in order to use the package is an elevation raster for a landscape of interest in the US or Canada.

+Here’s a quick example using the `moonshine` elevation dataset (a 10 m resolution USGS DEM for a landscape near Moonshine Peak in Idaho), which comes loaded with the package.
 Note that this is the same dataset used for the downscaling example in the paper cited above.
 To get a look at the data before we use it to calculate bioclimate, let’s make a quick terrain map for this landscape; we’ll use the `terrain` and `hillShade` functions from the `raster` package, which loads with this library:

 ``` r
 library(topoclimate.pred)